Silky anteater

+Etymology

+The scientific name Cyclopes didactylus translates to "two-toed circle-foot", referencing the two claws present on the forefeet.
+Additionally, the name alludes to the toes' ability to nearly encircle a branch while clinging.

 Description

-Silky anteaters are the smallest living anteaters and have proportionately shorter faces and larger crania than other species.
-Adults have a total length ranging from 36 to 45 cm, including a tail 17 to 24 cm long, and weigh from 175 to 400 g.
-They have dense and soft fur, which ranges from grey to yellowish in color, with a silvery sheen.
-Many subspecies have darker, often brownish, streaks, and paler underparts or limbs.
-The eyes are black, and the soles of his feet are red.
+Silky anteaters are the smallest extant anteaters and have proportionately shorter faces and larger crania than other species.
+Average adult length ranges from 36 to 45 cm, including a tail 17 to 24 cm long, and weigh from 175 to 400 g.
+They have dense and soft fur, ranging from grey to yellowish in color, with a silvery sheen.
+Many subspecies have dark, often brownish, streaks and relatively paler underparts or limbs.
+Their eyes are black, while the foot soles are red.

-The scientific name translates roughly as "two-toed circle-foot", and refers to the presence of two claws on the fore feet, and their ability to almost encircle a branch to which the animal is clinging.
-The claws are present on the second and third toes, with the latter being much larger.
-The fourth toe is very small, and lacks a claw, while the other two toes are vestigial or absent, and are not visible externally.
-The hind feet have four toes of equal length, each with long claws, and a vestigial hallux that is not externally visible.
+The silky anteater possesses claws on the second and third toes of its forefeet, with the third toe being significantly larger.
+The fourth toe is small and clawless, while the remaining toes are vestigial or absent and not externally visible.
+On the hind feet, all four toes are of equal length and equipped with long claws, accompanied by a vestigial hallux that is not externally visible.
 The ribs are broad and flat, overlapping to form an internal armored casing that protects the chest.